Wajan: History

 Plans for Wajan were reported by Eater Portland in December 2018.
 The chef and co-owner Feny Lim (or simply Feny) opened the restaurant in June 2019, in the space that previously housed Laurelhurst Cafe and Mike's Drive-In.
 She operates Wajan with her business partner Ross Grimes, who also manages the bar operations.

 A car crashed into the patio in 2022.
 Two people were arrested for the incident.
+The business participated in Portland's first Fried Chicken Week in 2025.

 Pasar has been described as a "snack-focused Indonesian spin-off" of Wajan.
 The two have also been described as "sister" establishments.

 Reception

 Michael Russell included Wajan in The Oregonians August 2019 list of Portland's 40 "most notable new restaurants of the year (so far)".
 Karen Brooks and other writers for Portland Monthly included the business in a 2019 list of seven restaurants "expanding Portland's food map".
 Kay Kingsman included Wajan in a Fodor's list of the city's fifteen best restaurants in 2024.